Can You Really Lose 23 pounds in 3 weeks?

 - Hundreds of people have now tried the three week diet and started to lose weight from day 1.

-- There is a 60 day money back guarantee (administered by the ClickBank, so it’s rock solid), if you don’t lose weight simply email Clickbank for a refund.
+- There is a 60 day money back guarantee (administered by ClickBank, so it’s rock solid), if you don’t lose weight simply email ClickBank for a refund.

 - It’s extreme.
 There’s no getting away from the fact that this is a crash diet and therefore won’t be for everyone.
 However, with the money back guarantee, at least the only thing you can lose by trying it is weight.

-- It would be hard on a vegetarian diet (unlesss you love eggs)and almost impossible if you're a vegan
+- It would be hard on a vegetarian diet (unless you love eggs)and almost impossible if you're a vegan

 - If you want to do the workouts you will need some equipment.
 If you already have access to dumbbells and an exercise bench that’s great.
 If not it might be sensible to take some advice from a gym or your local sports store.